ebru/notes-from-the-day/README.md

 # notes from the day.
 This is a little diary for me to track the progress, learning or any finding for each day.

-I have noted little snippets for the whole year starting in May that I have run into somehow and would like to keep to check anytime to remind myself.
-Since I have really enjoyed doing this and reading again, I decided to make this public and continue to do for the next year as well.
+I have taken some notes as little snippets starting in May this year that I have found useful to keep as a reminder or just with the purpose of setting starting points.

+Since I have really enjoyed reading them again some time to time, I decided to make this public considering it might be useful for anyone and keep it in this way from now on.

+There might be things that I have expressed, known or typed wrong.
+If there is anything you would like to fix please feel free to open a pull request.

-Here go the ones of 2019, happy learning 🚀
+Here go the ones so far, happy learning 🚀

 ### 25.5.19
-- Created a learning roadmap for full-stack web development with the stack below.
+- Created a learning roadmap for full-stack web development.

 `JavaScript ES6` `React` `Redux` `Node.js` `Express` `GraphQL` `Apollo` `MongoDB` `Mongoose` `AWS` `Docker`